dslab-epfl/tinynf/experiments/other-drivers/dpdk-drivers.md

 The list of drivers can be found at https://doc.dpdk.org/guides-20.02/nics/index.html, but some of the non-HW ones are not mentioned, such as "bonding".

-For ease of scripting, the 'Name' column contains the exact names of the driver folders, in alphabetical order.
+For ease of scripting, the 'Name' column contains the exact names of the driver folders, in alphabetical order, and the document ends after the end of the table.

 For ease of reading, cells with 'no' are left empty.